DataShiv/Healthcare-Postcode-Lottery/README.md

   - GPs per Clinical Staff vs Life Expectancy: R² = 15.5% (p < 0.05)
   - GPs per Clinical Staff vs Wait Times: R² = 9.3% (p < 0.05)

+## Policy Recommendations
+1. **GPs-to-clinical staff should be further explored in future health inequality** as it greatly outperforms traditionally-cited metrics like GPs per capita.
+2. **Adjust GP surgery-funding formulae to account for deprivation-related inequaility and staffing realities:** the currently-used Carr-Hill formula does not account for deprivation.
+Given the relationships between GPs-to-clinical staff with deprivation and life expectancy, more funding should be allocated to the most deprived GP surgeries **with the aim of increasing GPs per clinical staff**.
+3. **Incentivise GPs to work in deprived areas:** GPs in deprived areas are paid list and with the scrapping of the Targetted Enhanced Recruitment Scheme for 2025/2026 (a lumpsum payment of £20,000 for GP trainees in deprived areas), the inequality in terms of GPs-to-clinical staff between deprived and affluent areas may worsen.

+**Please see the dashboard for an exhaustive list of sources.**

 ## Data Sources
 **Local Authority-Level:**